rks0001/rks0001/README.md

 <h2> Hey there!
 I'm Ranjit 👋</h2>
 <h3> 🧑‍💻 &nbsp;About Me </h3>
-<h5>I like to use various technologies to build exciting projects.I've started Web Development in 2020 and since then I've learned a lot of new things and acquired a decent amount of skills and I am still learning.Currently I am trying to learn more about Blockchain and Web3. </h5>
+<h5>I like to use various technologies to build exciting projects.I've started Web Development in 2020 and since then I've learned a lot of new things and acquired a decent amount of skills and I am still learning.
+Currently I am trying to learn more about Blockchain and Web3. </h5>

 <h3> 🛠 &nbsp;Tech Stack</h3>
 <p align="center">